Your Privacy at Risk

 More about why privacy matters:

-Governments seek to collect and store virtually everything about their own citizens including their online activities.
+We're being spied upon constantly by our governments and by businesses.
+Virtually everything about citizens is collected and stored including their online activities.
 Everyone is considered guilty.

+The “official” purpose for the NSA collection of personal phone records is to prevent future terrorist attacks.
 Following the attacks on September 11, 2001 we've been faced with unprecedented attacks on personal freedom by governments worldwide.

 Although poorly understood at the time, one of the biggest long-term impacts of the September 11 attacks was expanded surveillance in the United States and other democracies, by both public and private sectors.The stakes are high.
 If democracies fail to turn the future of global surveillance in their favor, digital authoritarian competitors stand ready to offer their own model to the world.